elahpeca/eigendecomposer/README.md

    cd eigendecomposer

-3. Install the Package:  Run the following command:
+3. Install the Package:  Run the following commands:

-   python setup.py install
+   pip install setuptools (if you do not have setuptools) python setup.py install

    This will install the necessary dependencies (numpy, matplotlib, seaborn) and create a command-line executable named eigen-decomposer.